1. What are they and what are they used for?

 There are 2 types of mailboxes:

-The global mailbox that is created automatically, once the mailboxes are activated in an entity, and that has a number of characteristics that differentiate it from the rest:
+The global mailbox that is created automatically, once mailboxes are activated in an entity, and which has a series of characteristics that differentiate it from the rest:

-• It is created automatically and cannot be removed manually.
+• It is created automatically and cannot be deleted manually.

 • There is only one per entity.

-• It contains all the specific and generic services of the entity, both current and future.
+• It contains all the entity's specific and generic services, both current and future.

 The other specific mailboxes that are created later with a certain organizational logic.

-The global mailbox is created automatically and contains all the services of the entity, but does not initially have any users added.
-If you need someone to have access to all services, you'll need to add them specifically to the global mailbox.
+The global mailbox is created automatically and contains all the services of the entity, but initially it does not have any users added.
+If you need someone to have access to all the services, you will need to add them specifically to the global mailbox.

-4. How do you activate and deactivate them in your organization?
+4. How do you activate and deactivate them in your entity?

-To enable mailboxes , go to General > Properties > and enable the Use mailboxes in entity switch.
-Next, you will see the quota of mailboxes belonging to your entity, which determines the maximum number of mailboxes you can create, according to the specifications of the EACAT administration.
+To enable mailboxes , go to General > Mailboxes > and turn on the Use mailboxes in entity switch.
+You will then see the mailbox quota for your entity, which determines the maximum number of mailboxes you can create, according to the specifications of the EACAT administration.

 FAQ 1 EG Punto 4 Mailboxes _ FAQ 1 EGT Punto 2 Mailboxes _ FAQ 2 EGT Mailboxes _ FAQ 12 EGT Punto 1 _ FAQ 12 EGT Punto 4 _ FAQ 17 EGT.png

-When you enable mailboxes, the global mailbox is created, which includes all services without added users, and you can create individual mailboxes to add users, services, and, if applicable, organizational units.
+When you activate mailboxes, the global mailbox is created, which includes all services without added users, and you can create specific mailboxes to add users, services and, if applicable, organizational units.

-To disable mailboxes , go to General > Properties > and turn off the Use mailboxes in entity switch.
-It is important to note that this will affect the entire organization and the work system established so far; although you can always recover the previous organization by re-enabling the mailboxes.
+To disable mailboxes , go to General > Mailboxes > and disable the Use mailboxes in entity switch.
+It is important to note that this will affect the entire organization and the work system established so far; although you can always recover the previous organization by reactivating mailboxes.

 Remember that when you deactivate mailboxes, all users of the entity have full access to the services.

-5. What to do when you activate them?
+5. What should you do when you activate them?

-When you activate the mailboxes, the Mailboxes section appears in the menu of the Manager Space of the EACAT Procedures administration, and the subsection Mailboxes within the Users and Services sections.
+When you activate mailboxes, you can work in the Mailboxes section in the EACAT Procedures Administration Manager Space menu, and in the Mailboxes subsection within the Users and Services sections.

-In the Mailboxes section, the global mailbox is automatically created, where you will find all the services of your entity and no added users.
-If you want to add one, you must know that it will see and be able to work in all services.
+In the Mailboxes section , the global mailbox is automatically created, where you will find all the services of your entity and no added users.
+If you want to add one, you should know that they will see and be able to work in all the services.
 Remember that the global mailbox has a series of peculiarities that are explained in point 3 .

-Before creating the mailbox organization of your entity it is crucial to spend time thinking about its logic and structure.
-Once you have this figured out, create and manage mailboxes:
+Before creating your organization's mailboxes, it's crucial to spend some time thinking about their logic and structure.
+Once you're clear on this, create and manage mailboxes:

-• Create the specific mailboxes that you consider necessary for the different users of your organization to work in the various thematic areas to which the services belong.
+• Create the specific mailboxes that you consider necessary for the different users of your entity to work in the various thematic areas to which the services belong.

-Remember that you can only create specific mailboxes until you reach the quota of mailboxes assigned to your entity.
+Remember that you will only be able to create specific mailboxes until you reach the mailbox quota assigned to your entity.

 Any user or service can be in more than one mailbox.